 Describe the restrictions regarding the release of information to the public, including specific types of information that are not to be released.

-NOTE: You may request NUREG references used in this activity that cannot be found on the NRC external Web site from your Public Affairs
+NOTE: You may request NUREG references used in this activity that cannot be found on the NRC external Web site from your Public Affairs liaison

 TASKS: 1.
 Review the information presented by the NRC Public Affairs Office on interactions with the public that can be found on the NRC internal and external Web sites.
 Review the information available on the external NRC Web site related to general topics of interest to the public, such as the public involvement, school programs, and technical information papers.